rapid7/metasploit-framework/documentation/modules/auxiliary/admin/citrix/citrix_netscaler_config_decrypt.md

 `cat /nsconfig/ns.conf`

-From the BSD shell.
+from the BSD shell.
 These files can also be retrieved from NetScaler configuration backup archives which are generated from the appliance admin interface.

 ### Acquire KEK Fragment Files